otvam/ethz_euler_matlab/README.md

 * Remote access to the cluster (to start the job, get the results, etc.):
     * If you are using MS Windows, use "putty" software.
     * If you are using Linux, use "ssh" command.
 * Login info:
     * address: euler.ethz.ch
     * login: your NETHZ login
     * password: your NETHZ password
+* If you are an advanced user, you can replace the password with SSH keys
+* You need to be inside the ETH network to connect (or use the VPN)

 ## Map you EULER drive as a network drive

 * Mount the EULER filesystem as a remote drive:
-    * If you are using MS Windows, use "SFTP Drive v2" software.
+    * If you are using MS Windows, use "SFTP Drive v2" or "WinSCP" software.
     * If you are using Linux, use "sshfs" command.
 * Login info:
     * address: euler.ethz.ch
     * login: your NETHZ login
     * password: your NETHZ password
+* You need to be inside the ETH network to connect (or use the VPN)

 ## MATLAB Example